Award-winning refrigerant – WT69 / R469A wins innovation award

-The new WT69 refrigerant replaces R23 in deep-freeze applications down to -70°C and reduces GWP by more than 90%.
+The new WT69, now R469A, refrigerant replaces R23 in deep-freeze applications down to -70°C and reduces GWP by more than 90%.

-The next stage of the EU refrigerant regulation / F-gas Regulation 517/2014 will come into effect on 1st January 2020.
-At present, alternatives to R23 refrigerant, which can only be used under restricted circumstances, for use in deep-freeze systems for environmental simulation have yet to be found.
-Until now, that is: Weiss Technik is proud to present its completely newly developed WT69 refrigerant in a ClimeEvent climate test chamber.
+The latest stage of the EU refrigerant regulation / F-gas Regulation 517/2014 will came into effect on 1st January 2020.
+Until now, alternatives to R23 refrigerant, which can only be used under restricted circumstances, for use in deep-freeze systems for environmental simulation had not been found.
+However now, Weiss Technik is proud to present its completely newly developed WT69 refrigerant in a ClimeEvent climate test chamber.
 WT69 has a GWP reduced by 90% to 1357 and is the ideal solution for use in deep-freeze systems reaching temperatures as low as -70°C. It makes no compromise in terms of performance, use and cost-effectiveness, reliably delivers comparable test results and is non-flammable, non-toxic and non-corrosive.

 A new standard refrigerant for ClimeEvent test chambers

-By the end of the year, the new future-proof WT69 refrigerant will be used in all compact ClimeEvent standard climate test chambers with a cooling rate of between 3 and 5 Kelvin.
+The new future-proof WT69/R469A refrigerant will be used in all compact ClimeEvent standard climate test chambers with a cooling rate of between 3 and 5 Kelvin.
 From 2020, special models such as vibration cabinets and larger climate test chambers with temperature-changing rates of up to 20 Kelvin will also change over to this new refrigerant.
 With this development, Weiss Technik is yet again, setting new standards for the use of environmentally friendly refrigerants.

-WT69 is the result of several years of development work carried out by Weiss Technik in collaboration with Dresden University of Technology.
-It will be independently produced and distributed by the company Technische Gase und Gastechnik GmbH (TEGA), which will ensure the safe and professional handling of WT69 from production through to filling and right through to sales and transport.
-WT69 will be freely available on the market and can also be used in other systems as needed.
+WT69/R469A is the result of several years of development work carried out by Weiss Technik in collaboration with Dresden University of Technology.
+It will be independently produced and distributed by the company Technische Gase und Gastechnik GmbH (TEGA), which will ensure the safe and professional handling of WT69/R469A from production through to filling and right through to sales and transport.
+WT69/R469A will be freely available on the market and can also be used in other systems as needed.

-An overview of all of the benefits of WT69
+An overview of all of the benefits of WT69/R469A

-WT69 has a GWP that is more than 90% less than that of R23 (1357).
+WT69/R469A has a GWP that is more than 90% less than that of R23 (1357).
 It is independently certified and meets all requirements for a future-proof refrigerant for applications down to -70°C. All test profiles can continue to be used and the results remain comparable.
-Given that WT69 is a normal synthetic refrigerant, no safety review, separate cooling or increased amount of refrigerant are required.
-WT69 is reliably available and has no ozone-depleting effect.
+Given that WT69/R469A is a normal synthetic refrigerant, no safety review, separate cooling or increased amount of refrigerant are required.
+WT69/R469A is reliably available and has no ozone-depleting effect.
 It is non-toxic (confirmed by an approved safety data sheet), non-flammable (A1/approved as A1 by ASHRAE), non-corrosive and chemically stable.

 Background information on the refrigerant regulation